Private property poles

 Did you know that unsafe power poles can lead to fires or electric shock?

 Most private power poles across Queensland are reaching the end of their serviceable lifespan after 30-50 years and are subject to structural issues due to weather, termites, rot and corrosion.

-As a property owner, it is your responsibility to check and maintain these power poles.
-If you are a tenant or leasing a property that has a private power pole, notify your property agent or landlord.
+As a property owner, it's your responsibility to check and maintain these power poles.
+If you're a tenant or leasing a property that has a private power pole, notify your property agent or landlord.

-Energex works alongside the Electrical Safety Office and Ergon Energy to raise awareness of the responsibilities of private power pole owners.
+We work alongside the Electrical Safety Office to raise awareness of the responsibilities of private power pole owners.

 How do I know if the power pole is my responsibility?

 We usually own the poles up to the property boundary and these can be identified by a pole number.
 This number is generally located two to three metres above the ground on the side of the pole.